usd-wg/assets/test_assets/PrimvarInterpolation/README.md

 **Size of primvar array**

-the sum of number of vertices on each face of the mesh, which is the same as the length of **faceVertexIndices** array
+The sum of number of vertices on each face of the mesh, which is the same as the length of **faceVertexIndices** array.

 **Notes**

-With faceVertex interpolation, one value is specified for each vertex of of each face.
+With faceVarying interpolation, one value is specified for each vertex of each face.
 The order of the primvar array matches the order of the **faceVertexIndices** array:

 ```
 int[] faceVertexIndices = [3, 2, 1, 0, 5, 4, 2, 3]